The First Markets

 The first market was great for making connections with people but not so good on sales.
 It is primarily a farmers market, therefore folks are generally there for produce.
 I fared better at the second market, possibly as it was Easter weekend.

-I saw a lot of lovely friends and have some great sewing conversations.
+I saw a lot of lovely friends and had some great sewing conversations.
+Love a local Farmer's Market for building community!

 I will continue to attend the Farmers Market and see how it goes, but it’s a fine line of making sure you’re there consistently for customers and paying stall fees for not many sales.
 I plan to attend different markets in the area until I find ones that work for me.
 I think the key is finding the right place/s and an online marketplace like Etsy is my next port of call.